$SQED_4$ and $QED_4$ on the null-plane: Introduction

 Half the of last century Dirac \cite{[1]} proposed three different forms of relativistic dynamics depending on the types of surfaces where the independent degree of freedom was initiated.
 The first one, named the \textit{instant form}, is when a space-like surface is chosen to establish the fundamental Poisson brackets or commutations relations.
 It has been used most frequently so far and is usually called equal-time quantization.
 The second form, the \textit{point form}, is to take a branch of hyperbolic surface $x^{\mu }x_{\mu }=\kappa ^{2}$~with~$x^{0}>0$.
 And, the third form, \textit{front form or light front}, is when we choose the surface of a single light wave to study the field dynamics; it is commonly referred as the \textit{null-plane formalism} and it took almost 30 years for Dirac's idea was applied in physical phenomena.
 An important advantage pointed out by Dirac is that seven of the ten Poincar\'{e} generators are kinematical on the null-plane while in the conventional theory constructed on the instant form only six have this property.
 Other notable feature of a relativistic theory on the null-plane is that it gives origin to singular Lagrangians, e.g. constrained dynamical systems, thus, Dirac's procedure \cite{[2]} can be employed to analyze the constraint structure of a given theory.
 In general, it leads to a reduction in the number of independent field operators in the respective phase space.

 At equal-time, any two different points are space-like separated and therefore the fields defined at these points are naturally independent quantities.
 In a null-plane surface the situation is different because the micro-causality principle leads to locality requirement in which only the transversal components are and the longitudinal component becomes non-local in the theory, although, such situation would not be unexpected \cite{[4]}.
 It is possible to verify that the transformation from the usual coordinates to the null-plane coordinates is not a Lorentz transformation and the structure of the phase space is different when we compare with the conventional one.
 As such, the description of a physical system in the null-plane formalism could give additional information from those provided by the conventional formalism \cite{[4]}.
+For example, the momentum four-vector is $(k^+, k^-, k^T)$ where $k^+$ is the null-plane energy while $k^T$ and $k^-$ indicates the transverse and the longitudinal components of the momentum.
+Therefore, a massive particle on the mass shell, $k^-=\frac{m^2+(k^T)^2}{2k^+}$, has positive definite values for $k\pm$ in contrast to $-\infty\leq k^{1,2,3}\leq$ for the usual components.
+An immediate consequence is that the vacuum on the null-plane quantized theory may become simpler than the one in the conventional (equal-time) theory and in many cases the interacting theory vacuum on the null-plane may be the same as the perturbation theory vacuum.
+For example, the conservation of the total longitudinal momentum would not permit the excitations of particle-antiparticle pairs by the null-plane vacuum (having $k^+ = 0$) \cite{[4a]}.

 It was observed that the quantization in the null-plane means to perform the quantization on the characteristic surfaces of the classical field equations.
 Thus, it implies that one has to specify the Cauchy data on both characteristics, $x^{+}=cte$ and $x^{-}=cte$, and not only on one simple null-plane \cite{[5]}.
 In this context, the light cone quantization of free massless fermions in $(1+1)$--dimensions on both characteristics shows that the procedure leads to the correct physical descriptions \cite{[6]}.